a-rhodes-vcu/Application-with-Angular-ASP.Net-Core-Entity-Framework-Core/README.md

-This project demonstrates a full stack application using Angular, ASP.Net Core and Entity Framework Core.
+<h1>This project demonstrates a full stack web application using Angular, ASP.Net Core and Entity Framework Core.
+This app allows users to register a username and password, login to their account, create quizzes, add questions, edit existing quizzess/questions, take quizzes and display their score and logout.
+Quizzes that a user creates are public and other users can take them.</h1>